On May 30, 1957, thousands of shoppers attended the opening of Allan and Stark’s Chermside Drive-in Shopping Centre in Brisbane’s north.

 The Brisbane Telegraph reported that more than 15,000 people visited the centre on the opening day – 20 police were on hand for crowd control.
 According to The Courier-Mail, the opening had “all the trappings of a Hollywood premiere – prominent personalities, brass bands, popping flashbulbs … and crowds”.

 Brisbane Cash and Carry, a self-service grocery store, was so popular that people were admitted in relays.
 Over 1,500 sample bags were given away with goods to the value of 5 shillings (approximately $7.60 today).
 The sample bags included items such as balloons, comics, custard powder, pickles, jellies, Pine-O-Clean and marcaroni.
 The new Brisbane Cash and Carry also boasted seven check-outs and “wheeled baskets known as gliders”.

 “Every suburb should have [its] own shopping centre,” Premier Gair enthused.

 Westfield Chermside currently occupy this site.

-The image of the scale model of Chermside Shopping Centre will be featured in the Freedom Then, Freedom Now exhibition, which opens on 5 May 2017 at the State Library of Queensland.
+The image of the scale model of Chermside Shopping Centre is featured in the Freedom Then, Freedom Now exhibition, which runs from 5 May to 1 October 2017 at the State Library of Queensland.

 Freedom Then, Freedom Now is an intriguing journey into our recent past exploring the freedoms enjoyed and restricted in Queensland and examines what happens when collective good intersects with individual rights.
 Freedoms often depend on age, racial or religious background, gender, income and where you live.
 Freedoms change over time and with public opinion.
 This exhibition draws on the extensive collections of SLQ to reminisce, reflect on and explore freedoms lost and won in Queensland.